Internet Measurements

 Research Results

 Our measurements already led to a variety of publications where we and our alumnis published our and their research results.
 While our research originally focussed on (and still comprises) the core of the Internet and the Web, we recently extended our research towards Internet-reachable industrial deployments.
-Here is an excerpt of our publications based on our Internet measurements:
+Here is an excerpt of our publications based on our Internet measurements (see below).

 Future Research